DOSull/Geographical-Computing/labs/intro-to-python/02-turtles.md

 4. Write a function called `circle()` that takes a turtle, `t` , and radius, `r` , as parameters and draws an approximate circle by calling `polygon` with an appropriate length and number of sides.
 Test your function with a range of values of `r`.

-   Hint: figure out the circumference of the circle and make sure that length * n = circumference.
+   Hint: figure out the circumference of the circle and make sure that `length * n = circumference`.

 5. Make a more general version of circle called `arc()` that takes an additional parameter `angle`, which determines what fraction of a circle to draw. `angle` is in units of degrees, so when `angle=360`, `arc` should draw a complete circle.